 The Mike Nightingale Fellowship was established in 2012 and is a registered charity in the UK (Registered Charity Number 1151969).

-The charity aims to change lives through sustainable development and is presently active in South Africa, principally in Hout Bay, where it is leading or contributing to a number of projects.
+The charity aims to change lives through sustainable development and is active in Hout Bay, South Africa, where it supports a number of projects.
 The charity is not a large one and therefore sees its role is one of enabling improvements, by providing resources and skills that bridge critical gaps, which are often small but prove very difficult to overcome.

-The Secretary-General of the United Nations, Ban Ki-Moon, states that the 2015 United Nation Millennium Development Goals (MDGs) represent the most successful global anti-poverty push in human history.
+The Secretary-General of the United Nations, Ban Ki-Moon, stated that the 2015 United Nation Millennium Development Goals (MDGs) represent the most successful global anti-poverty push in human history.

-As the United Nations works with governments, industry and other partners towards a post-2015 development agenda to meet these ongoing challenges, civil society organisations like the Mike Nightingale Fellowship (MNF) are also playing a critical role in bridging some of the resource gaps (skills, training, knowledge, materials or funding) that can make a great difference to peoples lives.
+Charities and NGOs like the Mike Nightingale Fellowship (MNF) can play a critical role in bridging some of the resource gaps (skills, training, knowledge, materials or funding) that can make a great difference to peoples’ lives.

-Established in 2012 by Mike Nightingale, an architect with close personal links to South Africa and who built one of the worlds leading healthcare design practices, our aim is to act as catalysts and enablers, initially in the health and social care sectors, inspiring collaboration and knowledge sharing to achieve positive outcomes for all.
+Established in 2012 by Mike Nightingale, an architect with close personal links to South Africa, who built one of the world’s leading healthcare design practices, our aim is to act as catalysts and enablers, inspiring collaboration and knowledge sharing to achieve positive outcomes for all.